 Nothing at all

 Although it can be difficult to address this topic, ignoring it is the worst thing you can do.
-One of the most important needs after a pregnancy loss is simply knowing people care and are thinking about you.
+One of the most important needs after a loss is simply knowing people care and are thinking about you.
 Reach out in some way even if it places you outside of your comfort zone.
+Your silence is louder than the echoing "wrong thing" said.

-Instead simply say “I’m sorry.”
-Send a card, email, or text or ask if they want to talk (some people do not and they will let you know).
-Check back in a few weeks or months because initial support wears off quickly.
+Instead of the above, you can simply say “I’m so sorry.”
+Your message to them does not need to be profound, just let them know you are there for them.
+Seeing a "thinking of you" text can brighten a dark day.
+You can send a card, email, or text or ask if they want to talk (some people do not and they will let you know).
+Check back in a few weeks or months because initial support wears off quickly and it is needed months later, too.

 If you know the baby’s due date, it may be nice to remember it with a small gift or note to the parent(s); they, of course, will remember that date and getting through it may be a challenging experience.

-Navigating pregnancy loss can be a learning experience for all involved and it is ok to not have all of the answers.
-Our organization is here to provide the resources to help guide you through this difficult time so that you can provide the best support possible for those in your life who are experiencing pregnancy loss.
+Navigating loss is a learning experience for all involved and it is okay to not have all of the answers.
+Our organization is here to help guide you through this difficult time so that you can provide the best support possible for those in your life who are experiencing pregnancy and infant loss.

 What Not to Say